percepio/TraceRecorderSource/streamports/STM32_USB_CDC/Readme-Streamport.txt

 - In "USB_OTG_FS Mode and Configuration", make sure "Mode" is set to "Device_Only"
 - Under "Configuration", open "NVIC Settings" and make sure "USB OTG FS global interrupt" is enabled.

-3. Open trcConfig.h and set TRC_CFG_RECORDER_MODE to TRC_RECORDER_MODE_STREAMING.

-4. Copy trcStreamingPort.c and include/trcStreamPort.h into your project.
+3. Copy trcStreamPort.c and include/trcStreamPort.h into your project.

-5. Make sure you have "vTraceEnable(TRC_INIT);" in main.c (not TRC_START or so).
+4. Make sure you have "xTraceEnable(TRC_START_FROM_HOST);" in main.c (not TRC_START or so).
 This should be placed after the HW setup but before making any RTOS calls.

-6. Plug in a USB cable to the connector labeled "USB OTG" or similar (i.e. for application use).
+5. Plug in a USB cable to the connector labeled "USB OTG" or similar (i.e. for application use).

-7. Build the project and start it.
+6. Build the project and start it.
 Check that your computer finds a new USB device (there should be a notification).

-8. Check the number of the new COM port, that should have appeared.
+7. Check the number of the new COM port, that should have appeared.
 This is NOT "STLink Virtual COM port".

-9. Start Tracealyzer and open Recording Settings and select Target Connection: SerialPort.
+8. Start Tracealyzer and open Recording Settings and select Target Connection: SerialPort.
 You can also access these settings via File -> Settings -> PSF Streaming Settings.

-10. Enter the number of the COM port in the "Device" field.
+9. Enter the number of the COM port in the "Device" field.
 The settings (data bits, data rate etc.) are irrelevant for USB serial connections and not used.

-11. While the target is running, select Record Streaming Trace in Tracealyzer.
+10. While the target is running, select Record Streaming Trace in Tracealyzer.
 You should now see a live display of the trace, while it is being received.
 Make sure there are no warnings about "Dropped Events" (in that case, see Troubleshooting, below).